 Levonorgestrel-releasing, long-acting contraceptive implant that a woman can turn on and off herself, according to her own needs.
-Grant of up to \$48.95 M to advance needs.
-Livant or up to 5,425,5 in to a ovarince technology through non-clinical proof of principle to enable IND submission, and an NIH grant to explore device insertion/removal in non-clinical studies.
+Grant of up to \$48.95 M to advance technology through non-clinical proof of principle to enable IND submission, and an NIH grant to explore device insertion/removal in non-clinical studies.
 There are currently no FDA approved implants available that allow one to remotely pause and resume dosing.